pflow-xyz/.github/profile/README.md

 ### Tools

-Pflow is a Web3-native SDK for Visual State Machines, powered by Petri nets.
+**Pflow** is the foundation for composable, verifiable onchain logic.

-Our long-term vision is to become the hub for composable, verifiable onchain logic — where every contract is a model, every model is interactive, and every state transition is inspectable.
+Our long-term vision is to make every contract a **model**, every model **interactive**, and every state transition **inspectable** — a transparent ecosystem for building and reasoning about decentralized systems.

-* 🌐 pflow.xyz – Design models in the browser and export as Solidity
+* 🌐 **[pflow.xyz](https://pflow.xyz)** — Design, simulate, and analyze Petri-net models directly in the browser.

-* ⚙️ app.pflow.xyz – Interact with onchain interfaces & explore live contracts

-* 🧪 ipns://pflow.eth – Fully decentralized hosting via IPFS (in progress)

-### Current Focus
-We’re advancing smart contract development by introducing Petri-net-based contracts — fully composable, testable, and visualizable.

-* 🔁 Solidity generator available now at pflow.xyz

-* 🧩 Gno.land integrations & interactive SVG sandboxes coming soon

-* 📐 Modeling-as-code: create, verify, and fork contracts like software
+---

 ### Why Petri Nets?

-Petri nets are a time-tested formalism used to model complex, concurrent systems.
-They're ideal for Web3:
+Petri nets are a time-tested mathematical formalism for modeling complex, concurrent systems — a perfect fit for the decentralized web.

-* 🧠 Intuitive – Simple visual language for devs and non-devs
+* 🧠 **Intuitive** – A simple visual language that bridges developers and non-technical users.

-* 🔍 Verifiable – Every state and transition can be simulated and tested
+* 🔍 **Verifiable** – Every state and transition can be traced, simulated, and tested.

-* 🛠 Composable – Reuse subnets, fork logic, or wrap modules
+* 🛠 **Composable** – Build reusable subnets, fork logic, or wrap models as modules.

-* 🧬 Expressive – Encode everything from game mechanics to DAO governance
+* 🧬 **Expressive** – Capture the dynamics of games, DAOs, or entire protocol economies.